 6 Ways Texting Can Strengthen COVID-19 Vaccine Coordination Efforts

-With the country on the verge of dispensing the first COVID-19 vaccines, healthcare organizations that will be tasked with administering the vaccine are working to set up the infrastructure necessary to coordinate and execute these efforts.
-But success is not guaranteed.
-Organizations will need to overcome a number of potential barriers, including the delivery of two vaccine doses (if required) and different timing for the second dose, depending upon the manufacturer; eligibility to receive the vaccine; confusion about the different vaccines available; uncertainty concerning whether to receive the vaccine; and the spread of misinformation, which will likely accelerate in the coming weeks.
+Organizations with staff who remain unvaccinated will likely need to overcome a number of potential barriers in the coming weeks, including the delivery of two vaccine doses (if required) and different timing for the second dose, depending upon the manufacturer; confusion about the different vaccines available; uncertainty concerning whether to receive the vaccine; and the spread of misinformation and disinformation, which have been a challenge throughout the pandemic.

 Essential to a successful vaccine distribution infrastructure that can effectively coordinate the administering of doses while addressing these and other challenges is communication.
 And there is no better means of communicating about the various issues concerning the COVID-19 vaccine than using text messaging.

 Text Messaging Is Critical To a Vaccine Program's Success

 Here are six of the ways organizations can leverage texting to support their vaccine coordination and distribution efforts.

 1. Surveying about willingness to receive the vaccine

 An organization can send a text message to stakeholders (e.g., staff members, patients, vendor partners) asking if they are willing to receive the vaccine.
 A two-way texting platform will permit recipients to respond, such as with either "Yes" or "No."